-Where people were free of forest and had access to water they grew millet – as early as 5500 BCE – while they continued to hunt deer and other game, to fish and gather food.
+Where people were free of forest and had access to water they grew millet, while they continued to hunt deer and other game and to fish and gather food.
 And they raised dogs, pigs and chickens.
 They built one-room homes dug into the earth, with roofs of clay or thatch: pit homes grouped in villages.
 They had spinning wheels and knitted and wove fibers.
 And they made pottery decorated with art.

-The first dynasty of kings in the North China Plain has been described as belonging to the Xia family – whose rule is thought to have begun around 2200 BCE.
+Where people were producing surpluses of food – more food than they needed to survive – warriors had an incentive to conquer and to hold territory – rather than just plunder and move on.
+And conquerors arose on the North China Plain.
+The first dynasty of kings in the North China Plain has been described as belonging to the Xia family, whose rule is said to have begun around 2200 BCE.
 But the first dynasty of which there is historical evidence is that of the Shang family.
 The Shang clan came out of the Wei River Valley just west of the North China Plain.
-By around 1500 BCE, give or take a century or so, the Shang unified people along the North China Plain.
-The military had chariots, each with an aristocrat archer, a driver and sometimes also a man with a spear.
-The Shang built an empire in much the same way as other conquerors: by leaving behind a garrison force to police local people, by turning a local king into a subservient ally free to manage local matters, and by taxing the conquered.
+By around 1500 BCE, give or take a century or so, the Shang unified people on the North China Plain.
+Their military had chariots, each with an aristocrat archer, a driver and sometimes also a man with a spear.
+The Shang built an empire in much the same way as other conquerors: by leaving behind a garrison force to police local people; by turning a local king into a subservient ally free to manage local matters; and by taxing the conquered.

 Copyright © 1999-2014 by Frank E. Smitha.
 All rights reserved.